FarronF/limerick-council-meetings/meetings/2024/01/22-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 17th November 2023.md

 and it is vital to the level of service delivery that income from this source is maximised.
 In this

-respect it is critically important that the Valuation Office reverts promptly with new valuations--- 23
+respect it is critically important that the Valuation Office reverts promptly with new valuations
+---
+23

 during 2024.
 Limerick City and County Council will continue to ensure that all commercial